-In addition to the use of medications and specific measures instructed by your colon and rectal surgeon, it is important to follow the measures listed below to help relieve your symptoms:
+In addition to the use of medications and specific measures instructed by your colon and rectal surgeon, it is essential to follow the criteria listed below to help relieve your symptoms:

 Keep the area clean and dry.
-The best way to clean the area is to gently apply water pressure from a shower head or in the bath.
+The best way to clean the area is to gently apply water pressure from a showerhead or in the bath.
 Use warm water only and avoid any soaps or scrubs.
 Pat the area dry and apply a soft absorbent directly to the itchy area (such as cotton, a 4 x 4 gauze or cornstarch powder) to keep the area dry.
-Avoid all medicated, perfume and deodorant powders.
+Avoid all medicated, perfumed, and deodorant powders.

 Try not to scratch the itchy area.
 Scratching produces more damage, which in turn makes the itching worse.
 For individuals that experience irresistible itching at night, applying the recommended creams may be helpful.